INSTRUCTIONS: APPLICATION FOR NATURALIZATION (Form N-400)

 9. In part 9, you must supply detailed information of all children you have had.
 State their names, date of birth, USCIS number, country of origin, and address.
 Include all children whether they live with you or not.

-10. Part 10 requires you answer numerous questions pertaining to your background and family history.
+10. Part 10 requires you to answer numerous questions pertaining to your background and family history.
 Answer them to the best of your ability and be truthful.